 - When you text someone, the message is stored on your cell phone, on at least one server, and the receiver’s cell phone.
 It will be around forever.

 - Text messages, emails, or alerts from CSB never contain any personally sensitive information (account numbers, username, passwords, etc.).
-CSB will never ask for this information to be submitted through electronic channels.
 Never send this secure information to anyone.

-- You should review your account information via multiple channels on a regular basis to ensure consistency.
+- You should review your account information on a regular basis to ensure consistency.

 - Avoid using public Wi-Fi connections to conduct your banking as these are unsecured.